gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 Finally, attendees were given insight into the status of the project:
 - Testnet 4, the final testnet before Gno.land Mainnet is scheduled to launch end of Q2
-- The Gno team is aiming to launch Mainnet by the end of 2024
+- The Gno.land team is aiming to launch Mainnet by the end of 2024

 [![screens](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/screens.jpg)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/screens.jpg)
 #### Intro to Gno banner on venue screens